FedericaBucchieri/Amato_Bucchieri_Videoh/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+---

+## Rights
+This is an original work by Federica Bucchieri and Andrew Amato from University Paris Saclay.
+It is deliberately inspired by Evoli, a project developed by the IT team of Politecnico di Milano.